haubie/supercollider/README.md

 ## Architecture
 This library consists of a number of modules, the main ones being:
 -	`SuperCollider` which allows you to quickly get going without needing to understand too much of this library’s architecture.
+Using the APIs at this level is useful for live coding in Livebook.
 -	`SuperCollider.SynthDef` which is an Elixir struct representation of SuperCollider’s synth definitions, built from networks of UGens (unit generators) which generate or process both audio and control signals.
 -	`SuperCollider.SoundServer` a GenServer which is used to create the main process for sending and listening to scsynth or supernova messages.
 Messages are sent using [Open Sound Control (OSC)](https://en.wikipedia.org/wiki/Open_Sound_Control) protocol via UDP.
+When building your own apps, you may wish to add this to your application's supervision tree.

 ## Example
 Below shows some basic examples of: